-What is realistic monthly return for a Forex trader, is the question.
+What is realistic monthly return for a Forex trader, is the question of a trader.

 Forex truth is that the salaries mostly are payed each month while some have on weekly basis.
 While majority have monthly salary they wonder how much could they make per month by trading Forex.

-Your main goal with Forex trading is to make money.
+Your main goal with Forex trading as a beginner is to make money.
 Make as much is possible and as fast is possible.

 The ultimate goal is to leave daily job and only to trade on the Forex market.